CCSD Recognizes 121 Students as 2014 Superintendent’s Key Scholars

 The top award in the Key Scholar Program goes to seniors who qualify as National Merit Scholars.
 Over the past eight years, these academically outstanding students have led their classes as they marched across the stage at graduation wearing a special gold medallion.

-Please see the list below for the names of recipients from each high school.
+Please see the lists below for the names of recipients from each high school:

 Cherokee High School